-Sixteen complaint investigations and responses in 2019 included infestations of rodents, bedbugs as well as complaints of large populations of biting mosquitos.
-Environmentalists treated mosquito breeding sites in the county with larvicide to prevent hatching of mosquitoes.
-Larger cities within the county have their own mosquito control operations; however, our Health Department provides non-municipal control via a contractual arrangement with the Marion County Health Department.
-They provide adulticide chemical spraying.
+Complaint investigations and responses in 2021 included infestations of rodents, bedbugs as well as complaints of large populations of biting mosquitos.
+Environmentalists treated mosquitobreeding sites in the county with larvicide to prevent hatching of mosquitoes.
+Larger cities within the county have their own mosquito control operations; however, the Johnson County Health Department provides nonmunicipal control via a contractual arrangement with the Marion County Health Department.
+They provide adulticide chemical spraying for areas in need.